 BIO

 Hi, I am Wim Pouw.
-I am a cognitive scientist at the Radboud University Nijmegen studying spoken language and its coordination between manual- and other bodily gestures and movements (e.g., respiration, head movements).
-My overall research program is about understanding how these multiple bodily systems can come to coordinate (e.g., synchronize) in a way that allows for novel or more stable communicative behavior to emerge.
-I believe that the study of spoken language and its coordination with the body is crucial for understanding how language might have evolved.
-Specifically, my expertise lies in quantitative approaches of body movement analysis (e.g., motion tracking methodology, time series analysis) which I often combine with tracking of acoustic markers of prosody in speech.
-I combine a wide range of theoretical (embodied cognitive science, dynamical systems, human movement science, phonetics, psychology) and methodological (e.g., network analysis, experimental psychology, data science) interests in my research.
+I am a cognitive scientist at the Radboud University Nijmegen studying different aspects of spoken language and pre-verbal vocalizations, most often in relation to manual- and other bodily gestures and movements (e.g., respiration, hand gestures).
+My overall research program is about understanding how multiple bodily systems can come to coordinate (e.g., synchronize) in a way that allows for novel or more stable communicative behavior to emerge.
+I believe that the study of biological sound production and its coordination with the body is crucial for understanding how humans and other animals evolved the capacity to produce meaningful utterances.
+Specifically, my expertise lies in quantitative approaches of body movement analysis (e.g., motion tracking methodology, time series analysis) with tracking of acoustic markers of prosody in vocalization and speech.
+I combine a wide range of theoretical (radical embodied cognitive science, dynamical systems, evolutionary biology) and methodological (e.g., data science, movement science, bioacoustics, computer vision, phonetics) interests in my research so as to come to a computationally reproducible and theoretically grounded understanding of the topics me and my colleagues study.

 At the VU University Amsterdam, I obtained my Bachelor degree in Psychology in 2009, Master degree (research master) in Social Psychology in 2011, and a second master degree in Theoretical Psychology in 2012.
-After my studies I enrolled as a PhD student under supervision of Professors Tamara van Gog, Rolf Zwaan, and Fred Paas at the Erasmus University Rotterdam (EUR).
-In this project we investigated the supporting role of hand movements in learning and problem solving.
-I defended my thesis on 16th of March, 2017.
+After my studies I enrolled as a PhD student at the Erasmus University Rotterdam (EUR) under supervision of Profs.
+T. Van Gog, R. Zwaan, F. Paas (I defended my thesis on the topic of learning and embodied & embedded cognition on 16th of March, 2017).

-In 2017, the Netherlands Organisation of Scientific Research (NWO) awarded my project a Rubicon grant for a 2-years research applying human movement analyses to hand-gesture, under supervision of Prof. James Dixon at the University of Connecticut.
+In 2017, the Netherlands Organisation of Scientific Research (NWO) awarded me a Rubicon grant for a 2-years research applying human movement analyses multimodal communication, under supervision of Prof. James Dixon at the University of Connecticut.
 In 2019 I was awarded a 'Donders Fellowship' at University of Nijmegen (Donders Institute) to work under supervision of Prof. Asli Ozyurek on the large-scale study of multimodal language.
 In November 2020 NWO awarded me a personal career grant (VENI), allowing me to continue my research for another 4 years on biophysical aspects of multimodal language (enddate in 2026).
-I am currently employed at the Donders Institute for Brain, Cognition and Behaviour as a Research Fellow, working under the research program Dynamic Signs and Signals (DYNAMOS).
+In 2022 Aleksandra Cwiek, Susanne Fuchs, and me, received a 'VICOM' grant from the German Research Council to perform research on the topic of biosemiotics with PhD candidate Šárka Kadavá.
+I am currently employed at the Donders Institute for Brain, Cognition and Behaviour as an Associate Principal Investigator, working on the research program Dynamic Signs and Signals (DYNAMOS).